Protolus/protolus-resource/README.md

     });
     app.listen(80);

-Then we can get combined payloads into the browser without committing to a build process or async loading every required module individually.
+Then we can get combined payloads into the browser without committing to a build process or async loading every required module, individually.

+Currently supported are: scss, less, css, javascript and coffeescript

+    require('protolus-resource/handler-<type>');

 Client Side
 -----------